Warriors, Walls, and Noodles

 Where to Stay Tonight

-Inside the city walls, near Bell Tower (Same area as Day 1 for convenience)
+Inside the city walls, near the Bell Tower (Same hotel as previous night)

 3